humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 })
 ```

-And... it's working!
-OK, I feel like we're really picking up steam now.
+Again, we're getting HTML returned!
+I feel like we're really picking up steam now.
 Now how would we use this HTML to update the contents of our `#markdown-preview`?
 Let's [google it: "jquery update element contents"](https://www.google.com/search?q=jquery+update+element+contents)

 The two top results are jQuery's `.html()` function and the `.text()` function.
 Reading about them on those pages, it looks like they _kind of_ do the same thing.
 But then why would there be two, separate functions?
 Reading carefully, there seems to be a slight, but significant difference.

 I _think_ the `.html()` function actually turns the text you give it into HTML elements, while the `.text()` function won't.
 Well, there's one easy way test if I'm understanding right.
-I'll load up my webpage, which already has jQuery in it and I'll try to see if these two lines give me different results:
+I'll load up my webpage, which already has jQuery in it, and I'll try to see if these two lines give me different results:

 ``` js
 $('#markdown-preview').html('<h1>Testing</h1>')